Bill Russell: 1956–1958: Rookie champion and early years

 Due to his Olympic commitment, Russell could not join the Celtics for the 1956–57 NBA season until December.
-Russell played 48 games, averaging 14.7 points per game and a league-high 19.6 rebounds per game.
 The 1956–57 Boston Celtics season saw the debut of a starting lineup made up of five future Hall-of-Famers: center Russell, forwards Heinsohn and Frank Ramsey, and guards Bill Sharman and Bob Cousy.
-K. C. Jones did not play for the Celtics until 1958 because of military service.
-Russell's first Celtics game came on December 22, 1956, against the St. Louis Hawks, led by star forward Bob Pettit, who would go on to hold several all-time scoring records.
-Auerbach assigned him to shut down the Hawks' main scorer and Russell impressed the Boston crowd with his man-to-man defense and shot-blocking.
+Russell's first Celtics game came on December 22, 1956, against the St. Louis Hawks.
+Auerbach assigned him to shut down the Hawks' main scorer, Bob Pettit, and Russell impressed the Boston crowd with his man-to-man defense and shot-blocking.
 In previous years, the Celtics had been a high-scoring team but lacked the defensive presence needed to close out tight games.
 With the added defensive presence of Russell, the Celtics had laid the foundation for a dynasty, as the team utilized a strong defensive approach to the game, forcing opposing teams to commit many turnovers, which led to many easy points on fast breaks.

 Russell was an elite help defender who allowed the Celtics to play the "Hey, Bill" defense: whenever a Celtic requested additional defensive help, he would shout "Hey, Bill!"
 Russell was so quick that he could run over for a quick double team and make it back in time if the opponents tried to find the open man.
 He also became famous for his shot-blocking skills and pundits called his blocks "Wilsonburgers", referring to the Wilson NBA basketballs he "shoved back into the faces of opposing shooters".
 This skill allowed the other Celtics to play their men aggressively; if they were beaten, they knew that Russell was guarding the basket.

 Russell's defense was called into question by Eddie Gottlieb, coach of the Philadelphia Warriors, after the Warriors–Celtics game on January 1, 1957, in which he recorded 17 points and 25 rebounds, plus an assist.
 Gottlieb protested the next day, saying that Russell played a one-man zone and goaltended numerous times, to only be called once.
-Gottlieb stated: "Our Paul Arizin went underneath for a simple backboard lay-up, and as the ball traveled down towards the basket, Russell batted it away.
-If that isn't goaltending, I want somebody to tell me what it is.
-I'm certainly going to ask Maurice Podoloff."
 Auerbach replied that Gottlieb's statements were "absolutely ridiculous" and said any controversy was "a question of sour grapes".